swkWien/sessions/2022/gdcr/README.md

 ## Eventbrite order mail

 Thank you for registering for the Global Day of Code Retreat.
 Upon your arrival, the organizer will take your registration and your registration fee of 10€ will be refunded.
 If you do not attend, we will keep the fee.

+## Eventbrite questions
+* Have you participated in a coding dojo or code retreat before?
+* Which programming languages are you familiar with?
+* How did you find out about us?
+* Do you join for breakfast?
+* Do you join for dinner?